-This manual provides instructions applicable to School Test Coordinators for the administration of the computer-based and paper-based versions of the MCAP ELA, mathematics, and MISA assessments, as well as the procedures and protocols to complete before, during, and after each administration.
+This manual provides instructions applicable to School Test Coordinators for the administration of the computer-based and paper-based versions of the MCAP assessments, as well as the procedures and protocols to complete before, during, and after each administration.
 Definitions for terms used in this manual can be found in Appendix A.